-I recently talked with my colleague Ryson Walden about the concept of that one employee communication solution has the ability to benefit many industries and it inspired me to give some insight into how the hourly employee views corporate communications.
+I recently talked with my colleague Ryson Walden about the concept that one employee communication solution has the ability to benefit many industries and it inspired me to give some insight into how the hourly employee views corporate communications.

 Regardless of the company, over the past 20 years, I have heard the phrase ‘puzzle palace’ when hourly/line workers refer to the corporate structure and communications protocols.
 You might not have heard the term puzzle palace, but your hourly employees know what it means and use it in reference to corporate.